Barplot of ratios of residential population (or other) scores to averages - simpler syntax

 - sitenumber

 default is all sites from ejamitout$results_overall, and if an integer, it is the row number to show from ejamitout$results_bysite.
-Important: note this is the row number which is NOT necessarily the same as the ejamitout$results_bysite$ejam_uniq_id
+Important: note this is the row number which is NOT necessarily the same as the ejamitout$results_bysite$ejam_uniq_id notably if FIPS codes were being analyzed.

 - main